Our Trustees

 Our Board of Trustees

-Hetti became Chair of Refuge’s Board of Trustees on 1st June 2020.
+Hetti was appointed Refuge’s Chair of the Board of Trustees on 1st June 2020.
 Hetti has a career spanning British Airways, Centrica, BT and Vodafone, leading financial, commercial and transformational change, often enabled by leading edge technology.
 She became the CEO of Ploughshare Innovations in April 2020 and is renowned for leading cultural and commercial transformation, and her highly creative, collaborative and engaging approach with teams and partners.
 She is also a recognised champion for diversity, equality, and inclusion.

 Hetti was recognised in the New Year’s Honours 2024 list, receiving a CBE for her services to people affected by domestic abuse and domestic homicide.
 Hetti has been an active campaigner raising awareness about domestic abuse and the criminal justice system since her best friend, Joanna Simpson, was killed by her estranged husband.
 Hetti is the founder and former Chair of the Joanna Simpson Foundation and was previously a Pioneer at Safe Lives.